BLUE DILUTION & PINK-EYED DILUTION IN CATS

 To untangle the different pink-eyed mutations, here is a short description of the albino series in cats showing where pink-eyed albino fits in.
 It is the most recessive of the albino alleles (gene variants).
 A pink-eyed albino has an unpigmented white coat.
 A pink-eyed dilute has a coloured coat (right now we don’t know how pink-eyed dilution interacts with dominant white (white masking)).

-How is this relevant?
+So a "pink-eyed albino" is a white cat with pink (unpigmented) eyes.
+This is different from "pink-eyed dilution" which has a light tan or dull cream coat and yellow eyes with red pupils (i.e. they reflect red not green).
 A test-mating of a female pink-eyed dilute to a colourpointed cat demonstrated that the pink-eyed dilution is recessive, but it's not on the "C" locus and therefore isn't related to the known albino series.
 This makes it interesting to cat fanciers as a potential new variety, providing it doesn't have any damaging side-effects.
 This was documented by Neil B Todd in 1961:

 September 1961, 52 (5) - Journal of Heredity